-Following the review \cite{22a1SaKh}, we consider two practically important configurations of the Mach-Zander interferometer --- the asymmetric one, see Fig.\,\ref{fig:parity-optic-scheme}(a), and the antisymmetric one, see Fig.\,\ref{fig:parity-optic-scheme}(b).
-In the conceptually more simple asymmetric case, the signal phase shift is introduced in the first arm, with the second one providing the reference beam.
+Following the review \cite{22a1SaKh}, we consider two practically important configurations of the Mach–Zehnder interferometer --- the asymmetric one, see Fig.\,\ref{fig:parity-optic-scheme}(a), and the antisymmetric one, see Fig.\,\ref{fig:parity-optic-scheme}(b).
+In the conceptually simpler asymmetric case, the signal phase shift is introduced in the first arm, with the second one providing the reference beam.
 The amplitude reflectivity $R$ and the transmissivity $T$ of the beamsplitters in this case could differ from each other, $R\ne T$.
 In the second configuration, the phase shift is introduced antisymmetrically in both arms, and the balanced beamsplitters have to be used, $R=T=1/\sqrt{2}$.
 This variant is not sensitive to the common phase shift and therefore more tolerant to technical noises and drifts.
 Due to this reason, the antisymmetric configuration is used, in particular, in the GW detectors \cite{CQG_32_7_074001_2015} (strictly speaking, GW detectors use the Michelson interferometer topology; it is well known, however, that Michelson and Mach-Zehnder topologies are equivalent to each other).

-In both cases we assume that the strong coherent carrier light is fed into the bright (the first in Figs.\,\ref{fig:parity-optic-scheme}) input port, and some quantum state is injected into the dark (the second in Figs.\,\ref{fig:parity-optic-scheme}) input port.
-We assume also that the interferometer is tuned in such a way that in the absence of the phase signal ($\phi=0$), both input states are reproduced at the respective bright and dark outputs.
+In both cases, we assume that the strong coherent carrier light is fed into the bright input port (the first one in Figs.\,\ref{fig:parity-optic-scheme}), and some quantum state is injected into the dark input port (the second one in Figs.\,\ref{fig:parity-optic-scheme}).
+We also assume that the interferometer is tuned in such a way that in the absence of the phase signal ($\phi=0$), both input states are reproduced at the respective bright and dark outputs.

 The input/output relations for the schemes of Figs.\,\ref{fig:parity-optic-scheme} are calculated in App.\,\ref{app:ifo} using the Heisenberg picture.
-It is shown that in the linear in the small phase shift $\phi$ and quantum fluctuations approximation, the optical field at the bright output port does not depend on $\phi$, while the optical field at dark output port can be presented as follows:
+It is shown that in the linear in small phase shift $\phi$ and quantum fluctuations approximation, the optical field at the bright output port does not depend on $\phi$, while the optical field at dark output port can be presented as follows:

 where $\hat{a}_2$, $\hat{d}_2$ are the annihilation operators at the dark input and output ports, respectively, and

 In the asymmetric case, $B=TA$, while in the antisymmetric one, $B=A$.
 In both cases $A>0$ is the classical carrier amplitude at the interferometer input.